Contrasting Corteva (CTVA) & The Competition

 |2.71

-Corteva presently has a consensus target price of $67.21, indicating a potential upside of 8.34%.
+Corteva currently has a consensus target price of $67.21, suggesting a potential upside of 8.34%.
 As a group, “Agricultural production – crops” companies have a potential upside of 164.76%.
-Given Corteva’s rivals higher probable upside, analysts clearly believe Corteva has less favorable growth aspects than its rivals.
+Given Corteva’s competitors higher possible upside, analysts clearly believe Corteva has less favorable growth aspects than its competitors.

-Corteva has a beta of 0.68, meaning that its share price is 32% less volatile than the S&P 500.
-Comparatively, Corteva’s rivals have a beta of -28.78, meaning that their average share price is 2,978% less volatile than the S&P 500.

 Profitability

-This table compares Corteva and its rivals’ net margins, return on equity and return on assets.
+This table compares Corteva and its competitors’ net margins, return on equity and return on assets.

 |Net Margins